jeftegoes/EnglishStudyAndContent/Grammar.md

 # 5. Pronouns

+- **Pronoun refers to the subject.**
+- Subject and object are the same.
 - When to use she/he?
   - She + **verb** + noun.
   - He + **verb** + noun.